GEOS-DEV/GEOS/src/coreComponents/python/modules/pygeos_package/pygeos/pygeos_documentation.rst

 ------------------------------

 Pygeos can be called from the command line to process .xml files via the script.
-(Note: this be on your path if you are in a virtual environment.
-Otherwise, it can be called directly from the bin directory of your python distribution.)
-The following will read a raw .xml file, generate a processed version, and return the new file name.
+The following will read a raw .xml file, generate a processed version, and return the new file name:

-pygeos input_file.xml
+``pygeos input_file.xml``

 Optional arguments include:

 - -o / --output = The desired name for the output file (otherwise, it is randomly generated)
 - -s / --schema = The location of a schema to validate the final .xml file
 - -v / --verbose = Increase module verbosity

-This can be embedded within a call to GEOSX:
+For convenience, this script can be embedded within GEOSX arguments:

-srun -n 16 geosx -i \`pygeos input_file.xml\`
+``srun -n 16 geosx -i `pygeos input_file.xml```

 Script-based Example